-As mentioned earlier, a single certificate covers all domains managed by the same ACME client.
+As mentioned earlier, a single certificate covers all domains managed by the same ACME client, potentially resulting in a multi-domain certificate.
 The list of all covered names can be found in the Subject Alternative Name (SAN) field of the certificate.
 To check this in the terminal: